-Commencement The date on which the terms of business come into force.
-Name, address and The name and address of the capital market institution and a regulator statement that the capital market institution is subjected to the Authority's supervision and control.
-Investment The retail client's investment objectives. objectives Restrictions Any restrictions on: • the types of securities in which the retail client wishes to invest; and • the markets on which the retail client wishes transactions to be executed.
-Services The services which the capital market institution will provide.
-Payments for Details of any payment for services payable by the retail client to the services capital market institution, including the following: 1) structure and methods of the payments; 2) how it is to be paid and collected; 3) how frequently it is to be paid, and 4) any other payment that is receivable by the capital market institution (or by any of its affiliates) in connection with any transaction executed by the capital market institution, with or for the retail client, in addition to or in lieu of any fees.
-Name, address and regulator Investment objectives Restrictions Services Payments for
+1) The date on which the terms of business come into force.
+Commenceme nt nt 2) Name, address and The name and address of the capital market institution and a regulator statement that the capital market institution is subjected to the Authority's supervision and control.
+3) Investment The retail client's investment objectives. objectives 4) Restrictions Any restrictions on: • the types of securities in which the retail client wishes to invest; and • the markets on which the retail client wishes transactions to be executed.
+5) Services The services which the capital market institution will provide.
+6) Payments for Details of any payment for services payable by the retail client to the services capital market institution, including the following: 1) structure and methods of the payments; 2) how it is to be paid and collected; 3) how frequently it is to be paid, and 4) any other payment that is receivable by the capital market institution (or by any of its affiliates) in connection with any transaction executed by the capital market institution, with or for the retail client, in addition to or in lieu of any fees.